 Rishikesh Experiences (Hrishikesh)

 Article by Craig Hamilton-Parker.
 Apart from the spider as big as my hand that crawled from under my bed, Rishikesh is a comparatively safe place.
-This is a holy city stuffed with saffron clad holymen and sadhus.
+This is a holy city stuffed with saffron-clad holy men and sadhus.
 Many are just beggars dressed up, looking for an easy living but others are doing genuine sadhana (spiritual work) such as our local resident sadhu who lived in the woodlands to the side of our ashram and blew his conch every morning at five.

-The Ganges (Ganga) is an incredibly beautiful river and from our ashram, which was right on the bank, we could watch the colours change throughout the day.
-At dawn and in the morning when we did our yoga from the veranda, it foams white and we could just hear the surge of river in the distance as it tumbles down cold from the Himalayas.
+The Ganges (Ganga) is an incredibly beautiful river and from our ashram, which was right on the bank, we could watch the colors change throughout the day.
+At dawn and in the morning when we did our yoga from the veranda, it foams white and we could just hear the surge of the river in the distance as it tumbles down cold from the Himalayas.
 The sound is gradually lost as India wakes up.
-As the day progresses the river changes to a pastel blue/green reminding me of the coral seas I seen in Thailand and by the late evening the river turns indigo blue.
+As the day progresses the river changes to a pastel blue/green reminding me of the coral seas I have seen in Thailand and by the late evening the river turns indigo blue.

-Throughout our trip there was always the feeling of the sacred river in the background like a holy thread that wove its way through our lives.
+Throughout our trip, there was always the feeling of the sacred river in the background like a holy thread that wove its way through our lives.
 Close to the river and sometimes on its sandy banks we would do our yoga.

 At night on the opposite bank of the river would be lit by the occasional floating light and would echo to the rhythms of the bhajans and mantras coming from the ghats.
-The most interesting of these is the Triveni Ghat with it’s giant archway depicting the chariot of Krishna and its giant white statue of Shiva in the river.
+The most interesting of these is the Triveni Ghat with its giant archway depicting the chariot of Krishna and its giant white statue of Shiva in the river.
 Some evenings we joined the hundreds of pilgrims who attend the Ganga Arti.

 Swami Sivananda Saraswati (1887 – 1963)

 Just up the hill from our ashram is the ashram of Swami Sivananda Saraswati.
 His teachings drew upon all the formal doctrines of yoga.
 Sivananda was a medical doctor before renouncing worldly life for the spiritual path.
-During his lifetime he authored of over three hundred books on yoga, based not on theory but his own personal experience.
+During his lifetime he authored of over three hundred books on yoga, based not on theory but on his own personal experience.

 Sivananda Saraswati does not ask you to give up your home, wealth and job, and to escape into a cave or jungle.
-Instead he assures us that it is possible to attain divinity while living in our present surroundings and discharging all our worldly duties.
+Instead, he assures us that it is possible to attain divinity while living in our present surroundings and discharging all our worldly duties.
 He assures us that the yogi who keeps up meditation while performing actions is a powerful yogi indeed.

 Speaking about the researches of Sir Oliver Lodge Sivananda Saraswati he wrote “To the student of Eastern philosophy, bred and brought up in the sacred scriptures of India, the existence of a soul and its transmigrations are only the beginning of his philosophy.
-To the West it has come to be almost the end of their researches till now….
+To the West, it has come to be almost the end of their researches till now….
 Modern spiritualism has given wonderful demonstrations regarding the existence of disembodied spirits who continue to live even after the dissolution of their gross physical bodies.
 This has opened the eyes of the rank-materialists of the West and the atheists.”

 He does however also warn of the apparent dangers of mediumship because he says our focus is on the Spirit world and not, as it should be, on the quest to find divine awareness.
 “No one should allow himself to become a medium,” writes Sivananda Saraswati.
 “The mediums have lost the power of self-control.
-Their vital energy, life-force and intellectual powers are used by the spirits which control them.
+Their vital energy, life-force, and intellectual powers are used by the spirits which control them.
 The mediums do not gain any higher divine knowledge.”

 He has a point and I too feel that many mediums forget that the goal in life is not the spirit world but awareness of our oneness with God.
 Perhaps Sivananda Saraswati never met mediums with spiritual aspirations?

-We visited the shrine in his ashram where mantras are still being chanted twenty four hours a day for the last fifty odd years.
+We visited the shrine in his ashram where mantras are still being chanted twenty-four hours a day for the last fifty odd years.
 The monks take it in shifts.
-We had done a twenty four hour shift at the Yoga Centre inSouthamptonand this took quite an effort.
+We had done a twenty-four-hour shift at the Yoga Centre in Southampton and this took quite an effort.
 When theIndiayogis say they’re going to do something, boy, do they deliver!

-Unfortunately circumstances did not allow me to talk to the monk and find out but during our stay we were able to meet two interesting people.
+Unfortunately, circumstances did not allow me to talk to the monk and find out but during our stay, we were able to meet two interesting people.
 One was the sitar player Hari Khrishna Sha who played for us during the night in our dining area on the banks of the Ganges.
 He explained how to listen to the ragas and how the musical scale of Indian music corresponds to the sounds of the chakras.
-(Sa, Re, Ga, Ma, Pa, Dha and Ni.)
+(Sa, Re, Ga, Ma, Pa, Dha, and Ni.)
 As we listened to his exquisite music we allowed the music to literally dance up and down our spine.

 Of interest to Spiritualists would be our meeting with Mataji Vanamali who Steve described as a living saint.
 We visited her at her home/ashram (Vanamali Gita Yogashram) next door to the leper colony that she helps to maintain.
-A number of miracles have happened around her including sacred vibhuti ash appearing on her locket of Shirdi Baba, her Ganesh statue drank milk and there’s the story of the apport of a statue of Shiva that materialised when her brother Vanamali Gita Yogashram put his hands into the waters of the Ganges.
+A number of miracles have happened around her including sacred vibhuti ash appearing on her locket of Shirdi Baba, her Ganesh statue drank milk and there’s the story of the apport of a statue of Shiva that materialized when her brother Vanamali Gita Yogashram put his hands into the waters of the Ganges.

 I would probably not describe Mataji Vanamali as a ‘living saint’ but she was certainly a lovely lady with a tremendous insight into Indian philosophy.
-I believe she has memorised all of the Bhagavad-Gita and she certainly had a tremendous grasp of the English language – who uses words like ‘effulgence’ in everyday language?
+I believe she has memorized all of the Bhagavad-Gita and she certainly had a tremendous grasp of the English language – who uses words like ‘effulgence’ in everyday language?

 Mataji Vanamali gave us an interesting talk about the Bhagavad-Gita and spoke of similar things to Sivananda who I mentioned earlier – saying how we need not need to be a mendicant and seek seclusion in the caves and forests but that we can attain the divine as a householder.

 When the time came for questions I was keen to ask her what the Indian take was about the afterlife.
-She appeared intrigued when I explained I was a Spiritualist medium and I asked “In our work we endeavour to prove that the personality survives death.
+She appeared intrigued when I explained I was a Spiritualist medium and I asked “In our work, we endeavor to prove that the personality survives death.
 I know that Hindus believe in reincarnation but I have also read about, for example, Brahmaloka,” I said.
 And thinking about my earlier experience in thetempleofMaharaj-ji(Neem Karoli Baba), asked: “And can some of the holy men and women continue to help us after their death?”
 (Brahmaloka is defined in the Encyclopedia Britannica as “that part of the many-layered universe that is the realm of pious celestial spirits.)

 Mataji Vanamali replied that Brahmaloka is just one aspect of the after death state.
 There are seven planes above the earthly plane and seven more below.
-But none are as important as the earthly plane itself for it in only in this world that we attain liberation.
+But none are as important as the earthly plane itself for it is only in this world that we attain liberation.
 Life on earth is a divine opportunity.
 And yes, many of the gurus and masters opt to remain in the astral worlds and are able to communicate with and help their devotees on earth.

-I have abridged her reply but nonetheless it was clear and succinct.
+I have abridged her reply but nonetheless, it was clear and succinct.
 A good answer I felt that corresponded very closely to my own conclusions that I have written about in my book “What to do when you are dead”.

 Maharishi’s Abandoned Ashram

 Just about everyone in India can be bribed.
 Places that a bus driver claims are impossible to get to suddenly become easy access when you flash a few rupees.
 And when we were told by an ‘official’ that he could not let us into the abandoned ashram of the Beatles guru Maharishi Mahesh Yogi, it’s amazing how the padlock disappeared as soon as we ‘Rupeed’ him up a little.
-(In fact we believe the guy was a complete impostor who had just bought himself a padlock and a ‘uniform’ to make a little cash from gullible western yogis.
-But you don’t mind being ripped off a bit – these guys like most people inIndia, are scrapping together a living.)
+(In fact, we believe the guy was a complete impostor who had just bought himself a padlock and a ‘uniform’ to make a little cash from gullible western yogis.
+But you don’t mind being ripped off a bit – these guys like most people in India, are scraping together a living.)

 The abandoned ashram was fascinating.
-It is gradually being overtaken by the jungle and is now the home of monkeys, cows and other animals.
+It is gradually being overtaken by the jungle and is now the home of monkeys, cows, and other animals.
 Its most interesting features are the hundreds of meditation pods that are dotted over the hillside that overlooks the Ganges.
 Exploring these, we discovered that each one is a self-contained unit where a person could meditate, sleep and cook their food.
 It is easy to see why the Beatles liked this place- it must have been a comparatively comfortable and pleasant retreat from Beatlemania.